64kramsystem/personal_notes/topics/bash.md

 myvar=$myvar2                       # $myvar2 doesn't require quotes
 unset myvar                         # delete myvar export myvar=value myvar2           # makes available to subshells. `local export` is allowed, but doesn't work as intended; in order to export
-                                    # local variables, do it separately from declaration/assignment, or declare via `declare -x`
+                                    # local variables, do it separately from declaration, or declare via `declare -x`
 local myvar1 myvar2                 # declare multiple local variables in one statement ((var+=1))                          # increment variable value
 ((var++)) || true                   # increment variable value.
 WATCH OUT!!! `|| true` is required if var=0 before the increment/decrement!!!!